-R. "provider budget" means the authorized expenditures pursuant to payment mechanisms established by the commission to pay for health care furnished by health care providers participating in the health security plan; and
+- R. "provider budget" means the authorized expenditures pursuant to payment mechanisms established by the commission to pay for health care furnished by health care providers participating in the health security plan; and - S. "transportation service" means a person providing the services of an ambulance, helicopter or other conveyance that is equipped with health care supplies and equipment and is used to transport patients to health care providers or health facilities.

+SECTION 4.
+HEALTH CARE COMMISSION CREATED--GOVERNMENTAL INSTRUMENTALITY.--As of November 1, 2012, the "health care commission" is created as a public body, politic and corporate, constituting a governmental instrumentality.
+The commission consists of fifteen members.

+SECTION 5.
+CREATION OF HEALTH CARE COMMISSION MEMBERSHIP

+NOMINATING COMMITTEE--MEMBERSHIP, TERMS AND DUTIES OF

+COMMITTEE.--

-- S. "transportation service" means a person providing the services of an ambulance, helicopter or other conveyance that is equipped with health care supplies and equipment and is used to transport patients to other health care providers or health facilities. - Section 4.
-HEALTH CARE COMMISSION CREATED--GOVERNMENTAL INSTRUMENTALITY.--The "health care commission" is created as a public body, politic and corporate, constituting a governmental instrumentality.
-The commission consists of fifteen members. - Section 5.
-CREATION OF HEALTH CARE COMMISSION MEMBERSHIP NOMINATING COMMITTEE--MEMBERSHIP, TERMS AND DUTIES OF COMMITTEE.-- - A. The "health care commission membership nominating committee" is created consisting of twelve members, to reflect the geographic diversity of the state, as follows: - (1) two members appointed by the governor; - (2) three members appointed by the speaker of the house of representatives; - (3) three members appointed by the president pro tempore of the senate; - (4) two members appointed by the minority .174732.1 leader of the house of representatives; and
+- A. As of July 1, 2012, the "health care commission membership nominating committee" is created consisting of twelve members, to reflect the geographic diversity of the state, as follows: - (1) two members appointed by the governor; - (2) three members appointed by the speaker of the house of representatives; - (3) three members appointed by the president .182910.3 pro tempore of the senate • PLU CCMPCIC \sim \pm CIIC DCHACC ,